DmitrL-dev/AISecurity/docs/reference/engines-expert-deep-dive-en.md

 - A textbook implementation of sheaf cohomology
 - A mathematically rigorous persistent homology library
 - A formal verification of hyperbolic embeddings
-- An academic paper requiring peer review of proofs
+- An academic paper requiring peer-reviewed proofs

 ### What We Claim